 By Nicole Johnson, Lead Sleep Consultant, The Baby Sleep Site

 When you bring your newborn home, you expect to be awake a lot at night.
 After all, many people warn you about how tired you will be in those first few weeks.
-But, after your newborn baby is eight weeks old, you start to realise just how much of a toll waking up at night takes.
-If you are lucky, your baby will begin to sleep through the night from a young age, but what many parents find is that even beyond newborn days, your baby wakes at night.
+Once your baby is eight weeks old, you start to realise just how much of a toll night waking takes.
+If you are lucky, your baby will begin to sleep through the night from a young age.
+But what many parents find is that even beyond newborn days, babies wake at night.

 This should be no surprise that babies wake at night due to hunger.
-In the newborn days, babies will likely wake every 2-3 hours to eat or need to be awakened to be fed until they’ve regained their birthweight and the doctor tells you it’s okay to let them sleep for longer stretches.
-Once a baby is at least 3-4 months old, we start to see night feedings drop to 1-3 times at night until 6-12 months old when they can be night-weaned.
-When your baby sleeps all night without any feedings depends on several factors including whether they are breastfed or not, any medical issues such as reflux, whether you’ve started solids, and their individual biological makeup.
+In the newborn days, babies will likely wake every 2-3 hours to eat.
+They might even need to be awakened to be fed until they’ve regained their birthweight.
+Once a baby is 3-4 months old, night feedings may drop to 1-3 times per night – until 6-12 months old when they can be night-weaned.
+When your baby sleeps all night without any feedings depends on several factors.
+These include whether they are breastfed or not, any medical issues such as reflux, whether you’ve started solids, and their individual patterns.

 Many new parents tend to overdress their babies afraid of their baby being cold and not being able to speak up.
 Keep in mind that the ideal temperature of the room to sleep is 20-21 degrees Celsius.
 Your baby’s skin should feel cool to the touch without being frigid and your baby should never be sweaty.
 If your baby’s fingers feel like ice blocks, you need to warm the room up a bit and/or add another layer of clothing, a sleep sack, or wearable blanket.